-The extreme versatility and accelerated nature of this degree makes it an ideal choice for a student who has yet to decide on a master’s program.
-Many students only decide on an area of specialization while pursuing this highly respected, yet affordable undergraduate degree that is accepted by premier colleges throughout the USA.
+The extreme versatility and accelerated nature of this degree make it an ideal choice for a student who has yet to decide on a master’s program.
+Many students only choose a career path upon concluding this highly respected, yet affordable undergraduate program that is accepted by premier colleges across the USA.

-Students who have attended CMSV for the undergraduate program have successfully transferred to numerous local colleges including LIU, Adelphi, Touro, Rutgers, Fordham, Seton Hall, Brooklyn, Queens, St. John’s, YU, Columbia, Mahattanville, and more.
+Students who earned the BA in Psychology have successfully transferred to numerous local colleges including LIU, Adelphi, Touro, Rutgers, Fordham, Seton Hall, Brooklyn, Queens, St. John’s, YU, Columbia, Manhattanville, and more.

 • An affordable degree program